-Warranties for new build homes aren’t legally required but if you don’t have one your prospective buyers will struggle to reach an agreement with lenders.
+New build home insurance / warranties for new build homes aren’t legally required, but if you don’t have one your prospective buyers will struggle to reach an agreement with lenders.
 The vast majority of property developers will have a warranty agreement already in place to appease mortgage providers.

 Property developers that put a new build warranty in place not only help to provide peace of mind to buyers but also to their lenders.
 When buying an older home you’d expect some issues to crop up along the way.